spring-projects-experimental/spring-boot-thin-launcher/README.md

 ## Command Line Options

 You can set a variety of options on the command line with system properties (`-D...`).
+The `thin.*` properties are all removed from the command line before calling the main class, so the main class doesn't have to know how it was launched.

 | Option | Default | Description |
 |--------|---------|-------------|